 Wild Camp Overnight

-The intrepid adventurers among you might will eschew the comforts of Longyearbyen's hotels in favour of getting back to basics.
+The intrepid adventurers among you might eschew the comforts of Longyearbyen's hotels in favour of getting back to basics.
 You'll pack up your pulka - a small sled which you'll drag behind you - with everything you need for a night out camping.
-Feeling like a Polar explorer, you'll hike into the wilderness.
+Feeling like a polar explorer, you'll hike into the wilderness.
 When you stop to make camp, your guide will give you tips for sub-zero camping.
 Enjoy a campfire dinner, and look out for the Northern Lights.